syntho-ai/syntho-docs/docs/deployment/docker/jupyterhub_ray.md

 ## Introduction

-Deploying the Syntho Application with JupyterHub/Ray solution using Docker can be done a few ways:
+To use the Syntho Application for this specific deployment option, we need to install both Ray and JupyterHub as part of this Syntho Application.
+JupyterHub will be used as the interface running Python Notebooks that run our Syntho Application on the Ray cluster.
+Deploying the Syntho Application with this JupyterHub/Ray solution using Docker can be done a few ways:

 - Option 1: Depending on whether support for for autoscaling Ray workers is necessary, we can either deploy by using the Ray cluster manager directly in the following cloud providers: AWS, GCP, Azure.
 The Ray cluster manager will enable autoscaling based on a given configuration.
 We will then separately deploy a single instance running JupyterHub using `docker-compose` in the same network as the Ray cluster.
 See section [Deployment using Ray cluster manager](#deployment-using-ray-cluster-manager-option-1) (Recommended)